AdobeDocs/workfront.en/help/classic/manage-work/projects/planning-a-project/manage-project-team.md

 product-area: projects
 navigation-topic: plan-a-project
 title: Manage the Project Team
-description: (NOTE: remove the NWE way of doing this when the Scheduling tools will be removed from the app)
+description: "(NOTE: remove the NWE way of doing this when the Scheduling tools will be removed from the app)"
 ---

 # Manage the Project Team